 What Else Should I Know about Toyotas?

 An interesting fact about the Toyota brand (that helps explain why they last so long) is that each year model for a given style of Toyota is pretty similar.
-If any major changes are made to a model, it’s rolled out over the course of several years in small adjustments to ensure nothing goes wrong with the car.
+If any significant changes are made to a model, it’s rolled out for several years in minor adjustments to ensure nothing goes wrong with the car.
 You won’t see any vast differences in a Toyota model line for years to come, and you can purchase nearly any year model of a Toyota with little worry.

-With that being said, it’s always vital to have a trusted mechanic inspect any car before purchasing.
-This will help eliminate any leftover concern about how reliable the Toyota you’re looking at is.
+That said, it’s always vital to have a trusted mechanic inspect any car before purchasing.
+This will help eliminate any leftover concerns about the reliability of the Toyota you’re looking at.
 Even though the brand is well-respected, there’s no telling how an individual car has been treated, especially a used one.
-For this reason, it’s essential that you get a copy of the car’s pre-inspection report as well, so you can take a look at any maintenance issues the car has had in the past.
-As long as you have multiple, trusted sets of eyes on the car before you purchase your next Toyota, you should be good to go!
+For this reason, you must also get a copy of the car’s pre-inspection report to look at any maintenance issues the vehicle has had in the past.
+You should be good to go if you have multiple, trusted sets of eyes on the car before you purchase your next Toyota!

 Get a Curated List of the Best Used Cars Near You